XSY-HYH/ZIM-Zigzag-Interaction-Model/README.md

 > **📖 Detailed Documentation:** For complete specification including channel negotiation, packet format, sliding window maintenance, and exception recovery, please refer to the dedicated document.

+### What is CHAP-IEM-AEAD?

+CHAP-IEM-AEAD is a security-hardened variant of CHAP-IEM that mandates **authenticated encryption (AEAD)** and introduces **explicit nonce / sequence number management**.

+**Problems Solved:**
+- Original CHAP-IEM does not specify encryption mode (CBC has padding oracle risks)
+- No integrity protection for ciphertext
+- No nonce management specification (GCM nonce reuse is catastrophic)
+- Single-layer replay protection (ID only)

+**Key Innovations:**
+- **Mandatory AEAD** (AES-256-GCM or ChaCha20-Poly1305)
+- **Explicit 12-byte nonce** with embedded monotonic sequence number
+- **Dual replay protection**: ID single-use + sequence number monotonic check
+- Guaranteed `(key, nonce)` uniqueness

+> **📖 Detailed Documentation:** For complete specification including nonce construction, packet format, and sequence number checking, please refer to the dedicated document.

 ### What is CHAP-DH?

 CHAP-DH is an anonymous variant of CHAP-IEM that removes the login phase and replaces it with Diffie-Hellman key exchange.